-What is Youth Matters?
+What are Youth Matters?

-When a youth from the age of 12 to 17 years is charged with an offense, they are charged with the same offences under the Canadian Criminal Code or the Controlled Drugs and Substances Act however the sentencing follows different procedures and principles governed by the Youth Criminal Justice Act.
+When a youth from the age of 12 to 17 years is charged with an offense, they are charged with the same offenses under the Canadian Criminal Code or the Controlled Drugs and Substances Act however the sentencing follows different procedures and principles governed by the Youth Criminal Justice Act.

 In youth matters, the courts tend to stress rehabilitation and reintegration when dealing with sentencing.
 In some cases, charges may be withdrawn through the Extra Judicial Measures Program or the Mental Health Diversion (MHD) if agreed by the Crown Prosecutor.
 If a person is accepted into a program and successfully complete the requirements of that program, charges may be withdrawn.